genai-impact/ecologits/docs/tutorial/opentelemetry.md

     return response.choices[0].message.content
 ```

-1. Also work with asynchronous functions with `async def` syntax.
+1. Also works with asynchronous functions with `async def` syntax.